cosmos/governance/proposals/2021-01-stargate-upgrade-b/README.md

 ------------
 The upgrade steps for the simulated upgrade of the current Cosmoshub mainnet to Cosmos Stargate includes the following steps:

+The upgrade instructions will continue to improve as a living [document](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-3.md).
+The Gaia maintainers will continue to improve the instruction below.

 This section is with the current `gaia 2.0.*` implementation.